DeekshitaVshankar/Merchandise-Sales-Analysis/README.md

 # Merchandise Sales Analysis

 ### Introduction
-This project showcases a Power BI dashboard analyzing the merchandise sales of influencer Lee Chatmen.
+This project showcases a Power BI dashboard analysing the merchandise sales of influencer Lee Chatmen.
 It explores sales trends, product performance, buyer demographics, and shipping optimisations.

 ### Tools and Technologies
 - **Power BI**: For creating interactive visualisations.
 - **DAX Coding**: For custom measures like repeat purchase rates and international sales %.
-- **Excel, Power Query**: For initial data preparation (processing and cleaning.
+- **Excel, Power Query**: For initial data preparation (processing and cleaning).

 ### Analysis Methodology